rse/audio-node-suite/README.md

 About
 -----

-Audio-Node is a JavaScript library for use in the Browser and Node.js, which provides a suite of Web Audio API compatible `AudioNode` classes:
+Audio-Node-Suite is a JavaScript library for use in the Browser and Node.js, which provides a suite of Web Audio API compatible `AudioNode` classes:

 - `AudioNodeComposite`: this is a convenient class for creating